-The College Retirement Equities Fund ("CREF") is an investment company organized in 1952.
+The College Retirement Equities Fund ("CREF"), an affiliate of TIAA that offers variable annuity products to the same individuals and institutions that TIAA serves. is an investment company organized in 1952.
 Although TIAA and CREF share a common mission, they were created under different laws, have different legal structures, and are regulated by different government agencies.
-As a result, they are subject to different legal requirements with respect to corporate governance, and, in particular, with respect to the election of their respective Trustees.
-CREF is a non-charitable corporation registered with the U.S. Securities and Exchange Commission ("SEC") as an investment company under the Investment Company Act of 1940.
-Due to CREF's status as an investment company, CREF Trustees are directly elected by CREF's participants in a separate vote.
-Because CREF is a membership corporation under New York law, CREF has members, its Board of Governors (formerly known as the CREF Board of Overseers), who have the right to change certain aspects of CREF's governance, such as the charter, constitution and bylaws.
-Pursuant to CREF's charter, CREF's members must be the same individuals who serve on the TIAA Board of Governors.
+As a result, they are subject to different legal requirements with respect to corporate governance, and, in particular, with respect to the election of their respective Trustees, CREF is a non-charitable corporation registered with the U.S. Securities and Exchange Commission ("SEC") as an investment company under the Investment Company Act of 1940.
+Due to CREF's status as an investment company, CREF Trustees are directly elected by CREF participants in a separate vote.
+CREF is also a membership corporation under New York law.
+CREF's members, its Board of Governors (formerly known as the CREF Board of Overseers), have the right to change certain aspects of CREF's governance, such as its charter, constitution and bylaws.
+Pursuant to CREF's charter, the members of CREF must be the same individuals who serve on the TIAA Board of Governors.